 For example what happens when you suffer an unexpected injury?

-What happens when you are not progressing as fast you would like too?
+What happens when you are not progressing as fast as you would like too?

-How about when you have a bad workout and all of the weights feel like a ton?
+How about when you have a bad workout and all the weights feel like a ton?

-Quitting is not an option when it comes to attaining maximizing success with your physique or performance.
+Quitting is not an option when it comes to attaining maximum success with your physique or performance.

 You have to have the endurance and the character to get through the rainy days.
 The payoff will be immeasurable.